 Have there been any recent legal reforms in your State to guarantee non-discrimination and equality between men and women in family and cultural life?

-Yes ( ) No ( )
+Yes ( X ) No ( )

 If yes, please explain and provide examples.

+For the last 10 years the Ministry of Women’s Empowerment was drafting a Bill on Gender Equity and Equality law and 3 years ago it was proposed to the parliament but up to now the Bill has not been passed yet.
+Many hardliner Muslim organization object that Bill by saying that it will abolish or replace the Islamic law on inheritance and polygamy with western concept as well as will allowing same sex marriage.

 Are there any customary, religious law or common law principles/provisions that discriminate against women in family and cultural life?

-Yes ( ) No ( )
+Yes ( X ) No ( )

 If yes, please explain and provide examples.

+Indonesian 1974 Marriage law is very patriarchal law and legalized customary and religious law that allow polyginy, child marriage, paternity, gender stereotyping

 Are there any good practices that you can share regarding the elimination of sex discrimination in family and cultural life in your State?
+Yes

 If yes, please explain and provide examples.
+The Constitutional Courts rejected the demand of a man who would like to annul the term of condition for doing polyginy 9article 3.4,5 of 1974 Marriage law) by stating that polyginy is not the right of man but rather than protection of woman (Verdict number 12/PUU-V/2007)

 What actions have been taken by your State to eradicate negative gender stereotypes, including in the media?

+Nothing

 Please provide examples.